-Entrenched environmental forces, including a superabundance of processed foods and vanishing opportunities for exercise, have contributed to the rise of unhealthy eating habits and sedentary behavior.
-Confronting them is not simple task.
-Clinicians, however, can help improve outcomes for their young patients by identifying problems early, helping families create positive home environments, and providing structured guidance to overweight and obese children and their families (Barlow, 2007).
-Successful obesity treatment improves long-term physical health through the development of lasting healthy lifestyle habits.
+It is understandable for providers to feel overwhelmed in dealing with obesity given the entrenched environmental forces that have contributed to the rise of unhealthy eating habits and sedentary behavior.
+Clinicians, however, can help improve outcomes for their patients by identifying problems early, showing families how to create positive home environments, and providing structured guidance to overweight and obese children and their families (Barlow, 2007).
+Successful obesity treatment improves long-term physical health through the development of permanent healthy lifestyle habits.
 For some children, these changes will be enough to induce weight loss or maintenance during growth periods.
 For others, further work will be needed.
 But developing and keeping healthy eating and exercise habits, regardless of weight loss, is important because of the long-term health benefits.
 Even slowed weight gain during growth periods will result in lower BMI percentiles (Barlow, 2007).